SadikMahmud2003/Create-a-Token_Solidity-Beginner-Assesment-Getting-Started-with-Solidity-/README.md

 ## Overview

-This is a simple "Token" program written in solidity that shows the practical steps to those new to Solidity and interested in understanding its basic syntax and functionality.
-It demonstrates the creation of a basic Ethereum token named "Igbani" with the symbol "IGN."
-The contract allows for the minting (creation) and burning (destruction) of tokens, while also keeping track of token balances for Ethereum addresses.
+This is a simple "Token" program written in Solidity that demonstrates the practical steps for those new to Solidity and interested in understanding its basic syntax and functionality.
+The contract defines a basic Ethereum token named "Bifrost" with the symbol "BFC".
+It includes functionality for minting (creating) and burning (destroying) tokens, and it keeps track of token balances for Ethereum addresses.
 The initial total supply of tokens is set to 0.

+The contract includes the following key features:

+- **Token Details**: Public variables that store the name ("Bifrost") and symbol ("BFC") of the token.
+- **Balances Mapping**: A mapping that tracks the number of tokens each address holds.
+- **Mint Function**: A function that allows the creation of new tokens and assigns them to a specified address.
+- **Burn Function**: A function that allows the destruction of tokens from a specified address, provided the address has enough tokens to burn.
+- **Total Supply Tracking**: A variable that keeps track of the total number of tokens in circulation.

+This program provides a foundational example of a simple token contract on the Ethereum blockchain, showcasing fundamental Solidity concepts and contract interactions.

 ## Getting Started